zexueteh/ip/docs/README.md

 ### 2. Adding Deadlines
 Users can add tasks with deadlines to keep track of their due dates.
+Deadlines have a /by parameter.
 **Usage**
 ```
 /deadline {task_description} /by {due_date}
 ```
 **Example**
 ```
-/deadline Submit team report /by Weds 2025-04-30
+/deadline Submit team report /by Weds 2025-04-30 at 17:00
 ```
 **Expected Output**
+Dates/times in the /by parameter undergo format conversion.
+Dates in the format `yyyy-mm-dd` are converted to `d MMM yyy`.
+Times in the format `HH:mm` are converted to `h.mm a`.
 ```
 Yes Captain.
 I've added the following task:
-[D][ ] Submit team report (by: Weds 30 Apr 2025)
+[D][ ] Submit team report (by: Weds 30 Apr 2025 at 5.00 pm)
 There are now 2 tasks in your list.
 ```

 ### 3. Adding Events
 Users can add events with start and end times.
+Events have /from and /to parameters.
+They behave similarly to the /by parameter.
 **Usage**
 ```
 /event {task_description} /from {start_time} /to {end_time}
 ```
 **Example**
 ```
-/event Meeting with the team /from tomorrow 1400 /to 1600
+/event Meeting with the team /from tomorrow 14:00 /to 16:00
 ```
 **Expected Output**
 ```